 - To make the crumble, rub the flour and oats into the margarine/butter, then stir in the sugar and almonds.
 Scatter the mixture evenly over the cake.

-- Allow to cool for a few minutes before removing from the tin and cooling on a wire rack.
+- Bake at 180°C (350°F) for around an hour, until a toothpick inserted in the cake comes out clean.
+Remove from the oven and allow to cool for a few minutes before removing from the tin and cooling on a wire rack.

 - Serve warm or cold.